SLST and MLST Sequence-based Strain Typing

-Our sequence-based strain typing can help you map your microbial environment.
+Our SLST and MLST sequence-based strain typing can help you map your microbial environment.
 We can create a library database of sequences from the microorganisms found in your manufacturing environment.
 When a contaminant is encountered, you can quickly pinpoint where you have seen that particular strain before.
 This greatly reduces the time and cost associated with identifying the source of contamination.

 Methods for Sequence-based Strain Typing

 Microbial identification using the rRNA regions is a robust technology.
 There are times, however, when additional information is needed and it is essential to be able to differentiate organisms below the species level.
 Increased discrimination at the strain level can be achieved by sequencing, analyzing and comparing highly variable loci (regions) in the organism's genome.
-MLST and SLST analyze essential protein coding genes, or housekeeping genes, that encode for proteins necessary for the normal cellular functions of the bacterium all of which contain more variability in their sequences.
+MLST and SLST (single and multilocus sequence typing) analyze essential protein coding genes, or housekeeping genes, that encode for proteins necessary for the normal cellular functions of the bacterium all of which contain more variability in their sequences.